zranger1/pixelblaze-client/docs/index.md

 ## Acknowledgements

 Thanks to:

-* @wizard, for inventing the [Pixelblaze](https://electromage.com/) that makes it possible to do wondrous things with LEDs;
+* @wizard, for inventing the [Pixelblaze](https://electromage.com/) that makes it easy to do wondrous things with LEDs;
-* Eric Lawrence, for inventing the [Fiddler Web Debugger](https://www.telerik.com/fiddler/) that makes it possible to see the Pixelblaze wire protocols; and
+* Eric Lawrence, for inventing the [Fiddler Web Debugger](https://www.telerik.com/fiddler/) that makes it easy to see the Pixelblaze wire protocols; and
-* Guido van Rossum, for inventing [a language](https://www.python.org/) that makes it possible to knock together a device driver in a matter of hours.
+* Guido van Rossum, for inventing [a language](https://www.python.org/) that makes it easy to knock together in a matter of hours a device driver like this.